PayBy/payby-developer-doc/docs/Online Payment Integration/Checkout/iframe-paypage.md

 #### Get tokenUrl

 When the customer confirms to pay, call the [Create order](/docs/createorder) API,  follow the API description to create a reuest.
-Pass `PAYPAGE` in the **paysceneCode** parameter.<br/>If the request is successful, PayBy will return a token url that can be rendered in the container on your checkout page.
+Pass `PAYPAGE` in the **paySceneCode** parameter.<br/>If the request is successful, PayBy will return a token url that can be rendered in the container on your checkout page.

 ![iFrameflow](../pic/iframe.png)